Tiggax/zakljucna_naloga/src/sec/3metode.typ

 The Dataset can be seen in @data_figure.

 #figure(
-  caption: [data, consisting of different values, and points of no known data.], table(
+  caption: [Data, consisting of different values, and points of no known data.], table(
     columns: 6,
     fill: (x,y) => if y == 0 {color.mix(teal, white)